Family Purge Documentation

 Per-family reports

-- Which cleaners fired and the count of elements removed per cleaner
+- Which cleaners fired and how many elements each removed

 PurgeLog

-A separate PurgeLog records suppressed warnings and auto-resolved errors per run.
-This is your audit trail - it lets you see exactly what Revit's failure handler did under the hood.
-Open the PurgeLog after every unattended Clean Folders run to confirm nothing critical was auto-resolved away.
+A separate PurgeLog audit file records every suppressed warning and auto-resolved error from Revit's failure handler.
+This is your audit trail - it tells you exactly what was dismissed under the hood during an unattended run.
+Open the PurgeLog after every Purge Folder run to confirm nothing critical was auto-resolved away.

 Rolling diagnostic log